-To be eligible for acceptance to the Urban Elementary Education Licensure major (Grades PreK-6), students must submit a School of Urban Education Undergraduate Program Declaration Form when they have completed all of the requirements from the Guide to Admission in the Urban Teacher Program.
+To be eligible for acceptance to the Urban Elementary Education major and grades K-6 licensure program, students must submit a School of Urban Education Undergraduate Program Declaration Form and apply for admission to the Urban Teacher Program.
+To be admitted in the Urban Teacher Program, students need to meet the requirements and criteria stated in the Guide to Admission in the Urban Teacher Program.